cosmos/cosmos/VALIDATORS_FAQ.md

 Each member of a validator’s staking pool earns different types of rewards:
 * **Block provisions:** Native tokens of applications run by validators (e.g. Atoms) are inflated to produce block provisions.
 These provisions exist to incentivize Atom holders to bond their stake, as non-bonded Atom will be diluted over time.
 * **Transaction fees:** The Hub maintains a whitelist of token that are accepted as fee payment.
-These fees are part of the total reward received by validators and delegators.

 These rewards are divided among validator’s staking pools according to each validator’s weight.
 Then, they are divided among delegators in proportion to each delegator’s stake.
 Note that a commission on fee rewards for delegators is applied by the validator before they are distributed.